MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-balancing-supply-with-demand.md

     -   It represents inventory (always on day zero).
     -   It has an order-to-order linked to another demand.
-    -   It lies outside the reschedule window defined by the time bucket.
+    -   It lies outside the reschedule page defined by the time bucket.
     -   There is a closer supply that could be used.
     -   On the other hand, the user may decide not to reschedule because:
     -   The supply order has already been tied to another demand on a previous date.